lkmcl37/Chinese-Word-Segmenter/README.md

 Where C(Wi, Wi-1) is the co-occurrence frequency of Wi and its precursor Wi-1, length is the word length of Wi, base is an experiment value measured by trial and error analysis.

-Moreover, if C(Wi, Wi-1) does not exist in training data, that the score of Wi is measured as follows:
+Moreover, if C(Wi, Wi-1) does not exist in training data, that the score of Wi will be estimated as follows:

             score = freq/(base)^length